-- A. A permit is required from the Administrative Officer for all development in all areas defined in Sec.
-314.3.
-Development that requires conditional use approval, non-conforming use approval, or a variance from the Board of Adjustment under these flood hazard regulations, must have such approvals prior to the issuance of a permit by the Administrative Officer. - A. Prior to issuing a permit a copy of the application shall be submitted by the Administrative Officer to the Floodplain Management Section of the Vermont Department of Environmental Conservation in accordance with 24 V.S.A., Section 4424(D).
-A permit may be issued only following receipt of comments from the Department or the expiration of 30 days from the date the application was mailed to the Department, whichever is sooner. - B. Adjacent communities and the Vermont Department of Environmental Conservation shall be notified at least 15 days prior to issuing any permit for the alteration or relocation of a watercourse and copies of such notification shall be submitted to the Administrator of the Federal Insurance Administration. - C. Any permit issued will require that all necessary permits from state or federal agencies have been received before work may begin. - 314.5 Permitted Development: For the purposes of review under these regulations, the following development activities in the Special Flood Hazard Area where outside of the Floodway, and meeting the Development Standards in Sec.
-314, require only an administrative permit from the Administrative Officer: - A. Non-substantial improvements;
+- A. Prior to issuing a permit a copy of the application shall be submitted by the Administrative Officer to the Floodplain Management Section of the Vermont Department of Environmental Conservation in accordance with 24 V.S.A., Section 4424(D).
+A permit may be issued only following receipt of comments from the Department or the expiration of 30 days from the date the application was mailed to the Department, whichever is sooner. - B. Adjacent communities and the Vermont Department of Environmental Conservation shall be notified at least 15 days prior to issuing any permit for the alteration or relocation of a watercourse and copies of such notification shall be submitted to the Administrator of the Federal Insurance Administration. - C. Proposed development shall be reviewed to assure that all necessary permits have been received from those governmental agencies from which approval is required by federal, state, or municipal law.